Burlington, Vermont

 Burlington is a lovely small college town on the eastern shore of Lake Champlain.
 It is home to the vibrant University of Vermont.
 Burlington is very popular with outdoor loving retirees who also want the youth and enthusiasm provided by a major university.
 Mountain bikers enjoy many great trails such as "The International", which is about 20 minutes outside of town.
 Nearby resorts including Sugarbush, Mad River Glen, Smugglers Notch, and Stowe offer some of the very best skiing in the east - powder is frequently available.
 For the recreational bicyclist/walker/jogger there is the Island Rail2Trail path, 8 miles right along Lake Champlain.
 There is a three mile causeway out into the middle of the lake.
 Residents enjoy spectacular views across the lake over the the Adirondack Mountains in New York.
 The city has a strong arts and cultural component with frequent festivals and shows.

 The city of Burlington has many old neighborhoods such as the Hill District with its historic homes in the Queen Anne and Colonial Revival styles.
 There are newer single family homes as well as apartments.
-The National Association of Realtors reported the median sale price of a home in Burlington-South Burlington to be $381,100 during the 2nd quarter of 2021, a 14.4% rise compared to a year earlier.
+The National Association of Realtors reported the median sale price of a home in Burlington-South Burlington to be $529,000 during the 2nd quarter of 2024, a huge increase compared to just a few years ago.

 What Is Special about Burlington

-The skiing and outdoor activities are tops in Burlington.
+The skiing at nearby resorts like Sugarbush and Mad River Glen is tops, and so is the hiking and boating.
 The University of Vermont gives the town a vibrant, interesting feel.
 With less than 50,000 people, it has a small town feel but many interesting options for entertainment.
 Lake Champlain is an amazing and beautiful source of recreation.

 What Is Not Special about Burlington